pablo-meier/Pablog/posts/2019-04-20-tabletop-character-ralmahant.md

 dying in infancy, he grew up with only two siblings: sisters Danali and Anurzura.
-Danali was a prodigy voxxer with a knack for stone; unfortunately, she learned this after petrifying herself in an unsupervised and ambitious voxxing accident at the age of 10 (Ralmahant the kept the largest pieces of the statue).
+Danali was a prodigy voxxer with a knack for stone; unfortunately, she learned this after petrifying herself in an unsupervised and ambitious voxxing accident at the age of 10 (Ralmahant kept the largest pieces of the statue).
 Anurzura died in a duel over pride, when they were both 17.

 All this to say, even by Xunvi standards, he's always felt a little special.
 He